Missile defense: Jammers

-Jammers use radar noise to saturate the incoming signals to the point there the radar cannot discern meaningful data about a target's location with meaningless noise.
+Jammers use radar noise to saturate the incoming signals to the point where the radar cannot discern meaningful data about a target's location with meaningless noise.
 They can also imitate the signal of a missile to create a fake target.
 They are usually spread over planned missile paths to enemy territory to give the missile a clear path to their target.
 Because these jammers take relatively little electricity and hardware to operate, they are usually small, self-contained, and easily dispersible.

-Command and Control
+Command and control

 Command and control, battle management, and communications (C2BMC)

 Command and control, battle management, and communications (C2BMC) systems are hardware and software interfaces that integrate a multitude of sensory information at a centralized center for the ballistic missile defense system (BMDS).
 The command center allows for human management in accordance to the incorporated sensory information- BMDS status, system coverage, and ballistic missile attacks.
 The interface system helps build an image of the battle scenario or situation which enables the user to select the optimal firing solutions.

 The first C2BMC system became operational in 2004.
 Since then, many elements have been added to update the C2BMC, which act to provide further sensory information and allow for enhanced communications between combatant commanders.
 A C2BMC is even capable of initiating live planning system before any engagement has even started.